 Dr. Galina Brychkova is a Lecturer in the Plant & AgriBiosciences Research Centre.
 Her background is in Genetics and Biotechnology, that she was awarded in 2000 upon defending MSc thesis : ‘The influence of intravenous immunoglobulin substances on granulocyte-macrophage link of human immune system’.
 She continued her research career in the field of genetics and Biotechnology and was awarded PhD in Plant Genetics in 2004 on research “Engineering the metal-tolerant and oil-degrading transgenic plants which carry genes encoding rhamnolipid biosynthesis’.
 Galina’s primary research is focused on fundamental understanding of plant heterosis, the function of orphan genes as well as genes involved in iron assimilation in plant development, reproduction and hybrid vigor, using model organisms Arabidopsis thaliana and budding yeasts Saccharomyces cerevisiae.
 She has major research expertise are tissue culture, molecular biology, biochemistry, enzymology and metabolomics.
 Together with Prof. Spillane Galina helped to established first 3D printing (and 3D bioprinting) facility in PABC, University of Galway, and her research is broadened by application of this modern technology.
 Moreover, her research interests are stretched toward the solicitation of science and biotechnologies for meeting needs in developing countries.Within NUI Galway he coordinates MSc AgriBiosciences Structured Research Programme and PhD in Plant and AgriBiosciences students.
 She is also a member of the EU-RISE SexSeed consortium and the Irish Aid-funded Vietnam Ireland Bilateral Education Exchange (VIBE) program, Climate Resilient Agriculture & Environmentally Sustainable Landscapes.
 Galina has been an author on over 24 peer-reviewed papers, 3 book chapter and over 21 conference papers.

 In 1999, Dr. Warren achieved her primary degree in Animal Science from the University of Wales, Aberystwyth, followed by her PhD in fatty acids in beef from the Faculty of Medical and Veterinary Sciences at the University of Bristol.
 She spent five years lecturing degree students in animal and equine science before moving to industry.
-She is a Senior Visiting Fellow at Nottingham Trent University in the UK, a trustee of the British Society of Animal Science, a qualified lecturer, a Cow Signals Trainer and a registered Animal Scientist.
-She sits on the FSA’s UK Advisory Committee on Animal Feedingstuffs, as well as Innovate UK’s Animal Sector Advisory Board.
+She is a Senior Visiting Fellow at Nottingham Trent University, an Affiliate of the University of Glasgow, Vice President of the British Society of Animal Science and Chair of their Events and Publications Committee.
+She is also a qualified lecturer, a Cow Signals Master Trainer and a registered Animal Scientist.
+Helen is a member of KTN’s Animal Sector Advisory Board and the Food Standards Agency’s Advisory Committee on Animal Feedingstuffs.
 She currently works as a European Technical Manager for Ruminants and Horses for Alltech, involving initiating European research projects, as well as delivering nutritional education and technical sales support.
-Helen, with the help of committee colleagues, fellow trustees and, of course, BSAS members, aims to ensure that BSAS is a Society that is relevant and beneficial to all its members.

 Dr. Hilario Mantovani received an M.S. degree in Agricultural Microbiology from the Federal University of Viçosa (UFV) and earned a Ph.D. degree in Microbiology from Cornell University under the mentorship of the late James B. Russell.
 Dr. Mantovani developed several academic and scientific activities in Brazil as a faculty member of the Department of Microbiology at UFV and was a visiting scholar at the U.S. Dairy Forage Research Center.
 He mentored more than 40 graduate and 20 undergraduate students and served for five years as Coordinator of the Graduate Program in Agricultural Microbiology (UFV).
 Dr. Mantovani joined the Department of Animal and Dairy Sciences at the University of Wisconsin-Madison in 2022.